Vinayak-100ni/Q-A-Devops/aws/auto-scaling.md

 Scheduled Scaling: Lets you scale at specific times.
 For example, scale up every day at 9 AM before traffic increases, and scale down at night.

 So in short — scaling policies decide whether scaling is proactive (scheduled), reactive (step/simple), or dynamic (target tracking)

+##  How do you configure triggers and alarms for Auto Scaling policies using Amazon CloudWatch?
+To configure triggers and alarms for Auto Scaling with CloudWatch, first I create a CloudWatch alarm based on a metric like CPU utilization, memory, or request count.
+For example, if average CPU utilization goes above 70% for 5 minutes, that alarm will trigger a scale-out policy to launch more instances.
+Similarly, if CPU goes below 30% for a certain time, another alarm will trigger a scale-in policy to terminate instances.

+In short:

+CloudWatch collects metrics (like CPU, memory, etc.).

+I define thresholds and create alarms.

+These alarms are attached to Auto Scaling policies, which decide whether to add or remove instances automatically.

+##  What is a cooldown period in Auto Scaling, and why is it important to configure it correctly?
+A cooldown period in Auto Scaling is the waiting time after a scaling activity (like adding or removing instances) before another scaling action can happen.

+It’s important because when a new instance launches, it takes some time to start running and report metrics.
+If Auto Scaling doesn’t wait, it might misread the situation and keep launching or terminating more instances unnecessarily, causing thrashing.